kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 ## Loading multiple Execution Profiles to a test run

-Now I would restate my problem again: **how can appoint multiple Execution Profiles for a single test run?**
+Now I would restate my problem: **how can I appoint multiple Execution Profiles for a single test run?**

 Unfortunately Katalon Studio does not provide a feature that satisfies my requirement.
 Therefore I have developed custom Groovy classes in the `Keywords` directory.